Private Piano Studio

 What Music Does for Students

 It is my belief that humans are capable of music learning, regardless of their diverse abilities and learning styles.
 In my piano studio, a sequential blend of piano technique, theory, repertoire-building, improvisation, and performance is offered to all private piano students in a safe and respectful learning environment.
 Students are specifically taught the art and mechanics of practice technique to ensure their continued progress.
 As a coach also, I encourage my students to make goals for themselves, to anticipate their successes, and to make conscious choices.
 Through formal music study, students form a unique musical identity, one that broadens their communication skills to include a world of musicians.
-Piano students also strengthen their abilities to focus for extended periods of time, improve fine motor, visual motor and auditory discrimination skills, and form critical evaluations of their own and others’ performances.
-All of these skills reinforce learning experiences in school and across their lifetime of learning.
+They are exposed to historical nuances of music and composers to establish not only the how but the why of choices for performance.
+Through electronic media, they are directed to fine examples of performances of music on which they are working.
+Piano students also strengthen their abilities to focus for extended periods of time, improve fine motor, visual motor and auditory discrimination skills, all skills that strengthen and reinforce learning experiences in school and across their lifetime of learning.

 Supplies and General Information

 Students bring to all lessons a spiral binder for lesson assignments and any books and other materials they are studying.
-I purchase music books and papers necessary for study and include the charges on the subsequent lesson statement.
+I purchase music books and papers necessary for study and include the charges on a subsequent lesson statement.
 All piano students are expected to have unrestricted access to a piano for practicing purposes.
 Each student’s in-home studio needs to be as quiet and free of distractions as possible.
-My personal preference is that students work on a well-tuned and regulated acoustic instrument or a good-quality electronic piano.
-Small keyboards with a reduced keyboard, no weighting to the keys, and no pedal do not give students the technical experience of piano-playing, and progress is limited.
+My personal preference is that students work on a well-tuned and regulated acoustic instrument or a good quality full-size electronic piano with weighted keys and a working damper pedal.
+Small keyboards with a reduced keyboard, no weighting to the keys, and no pedal do not give students the technical experience of piano-playing, and progress is stunted.

 When students come to their lessons, they should come in the front door at their lesson time and wait quietly in the foyer.
-I request that students remove their street shoes before coming into the studio.
+I request that students remove their street shoes after entering the hallway.
 Students are welcome to bring slippers or to take their lessons in stocking feet.
 Once the pedal is being used, hard-soled slippers will give better support and comfort to the foot.
-Two gentle Cavaliers will likely be very happy to greet you also, but they are secured away from the entrance, and are not allowed in the piano studio area.
+Two gentle Cavalier Spaniels will likely be very happy to greet you also, but they are secured away from the entrance, and are not generally allowed in the piano studio area.

-Parents may wait on the front porch, or with prior arrangement, sit in on students’ lessons, and should remain quiet throughout the lesson.
-Small children should not accompany parents, as from past experience, I’ve noted that they tend to be a distraction that affects the quality of the lesson.
-Due to fluctuations in Covid transmission, teacher and students are to currently wear well-fitted masks, and all additional people are to wait outside or on the front porch.
+Parents may wait in their cars, on the front porch or, with prior arrangement, sit in on their student's lesson, and should remain quiet throughout the lesson unless purposefully engaged by the instructor.
+Small children should not accompany parents, as they tend to be a distraction that affects the quality of the lesson.
+Depending on fluctuations in Covid transmission, teacher and students might be asked to wear well-fitted masks, and all additional people are to wait outside or on the front porch.
 Street parking is allowed.
-Additionally, instruments are sanitized between lessons.
+Drop-off in my driveway is permitted.
+Additionally, hands and instruments are sanitized between lessons to stem the spread of disease.

-For those who are uncomfortable with face-to-face in-person lessons or have difficulty with travel distance or other circumstances, lessons can be taken electronically in my piano studio room on the ZOOM format.
+For those who are uncomfortable with in-person lessons, have difficulty with travel distance, have inconsistent transportation, are concerned with weather issues, or are making up a missed lesson due to illness, lessons can be taken electronically in my piano studio room on the ZOOM format.
+Information will be sent to students who are current and have an interest in this easy-to-set-up service.

 Recitals

-All students perform memorized selections in our annual recital.
-An additional repertoire class is open to students only.
-Beginners (less than 6 months) may opt out of public performance until their skill acquisition is adequate for performance.
+All students perform memorized selections in our annual public recital.
+Additional repertoire classes are open to students only and are held in my studio.
+The repertoire class offers an additional opportunity to perform for peers and enjoy socializing with other students.
+Beginners (less than 6 months) may opt out of public performance until their skill acquisition is adequate for performance, but beginners are often eager to show what they've learned in their early months, and so I encourage early learners to perform.

 Lesson Payment